top of page

 Signs:

-• Irritability, PMS
+• Irritability and PMS

 • Tension or jaw clenching